ioanmeri/react-and-typescript/20-Appendix-Typescript/20-Appendix-Typescript.md

 - Whenever working with **functions**, we are going to rely upon **Annotations 100%** for both arguments and return types

 - Whenever working with **variables**, we rely upon Inference as much as we possible can, unless we are in the 3 scenarios:
-  - function that returns 'any
+  - function that returns 'any'
   - delayed initialization
   - variable that type can't be inferred